Using the Image class¶

 out = im.transpose(Image.FLIP_LEFT_RIGHT) out = im.transpose(Image.FLIP_TOP_BOTTOM) out = im.transpose(Image.ROTATE_90) out = im.transpose(Image.ROTATE_180) out = im.transpose(Image.ROTATE_270)

 transpose(ROTATE) operations can also be performed identically with

-rotate() operations, provided the expand flag is
+rotate() operations, provided the

 true, to provide for the same changes to the image’s size.